sepnetflix/The-Scent-oa5/content_of_code_files_3.md

     /**
      * Records the usage of a coupon for a specific order and user.
      * Increments the coupon's usage count.
-     * Should be called within a transaction if part of a larger process like checkout.
+     * Assumes it's called within the main checkout transaction.
      *
      * @param int $couponId
      * @param int $orderId